Some Kind Of Jam 15

 How much does it cost on SATURDAY?
 Single day passes are available after 9:00AM on Saturday for $60 and include camping.

 Do you sell DAY PASSES?
-We do not.
-All tickets include camping.
+No. All tickets include camping.

 Can I leave and RE-ENTER?
 If your wristband remains intact on your wrist AND you possess your original ticket stub, you may reenter the festival grounds.
 You are required to check in with Jibberjazz staff each time you enter through the gate.